 - An Official Placer County Voter Information Guide (paper or link to online version)

-*Please Note: Due to the nature of e-mail and fax transmissions, voters who wish to return their voted e-mailed or faxed ballots by mail are required to provide their own return envelope.
-Any standard sized envelope may be used; however, you must be able to affix the completed Envelope Wrap Around Image (provided in your Voting Packet) for your ballot to be accepted.
-Please consult the voting instructions provided in your Voting Packet for more information or contact our office at 530-886-5650 or toll free within California at 1-800-824-8683 or via e-mail at [email protected]
+*Please Note: Due to the nature of email and fax, voters who wish to return their voted emailed or faxed ballots by mail are required to provide their own return envelope.
+Any standard-sized envelope may be used; however, you must be able to affix the completed Envelope Wrap Around Image (provided in your Voting Packet) for your ballot to be accepted.
+Please consult the voting instructions provided in your Voting Packet for more information or contact our office at 530-886-5650 (toll-free at 1-800-824-8683) or via email at [email protected].

 Returning Your Voted Ballot

-All UOCAVA ballots returned by mail must be postmarked on or before Election Day and received within 7 days of the September 14, 2021 California Gubernatorial Recall Election in order to be considered timely.
-All UOCAVA ballots submitted in person or via fax must be received by the Placer County Elections Office or any Placer County polling place prior to 8:00 PM on Election Day.
+All UOCAVA ballots returned by mail must be postmarked on or before Election Day and received within 7 days of the election to be considered timely.
+All UOCAVA ballots submitted in person or via fax must be received by the Placer County Elections Office or any Placer County vote center prior to 8:00 PM on Election Day.
 Any ballots delivered in person after 8:00 PM on Election Day cannot be counted.
 Completed voting packets may only be returned by mail or by fax and must include: